itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

 	camera.acquire()

-If you then want to store the image you have to create a new empty dataObject und save the values of the image in this dataObject.
+If you then want to store the image you have to create a new empty dataObject (the dataObject will resize to the correct dimensions later) and save the values of the image in this dataObject.

 .. code-block:: python
     :linenos: